Key features of the future in 2024

 AI

-I cannot seriously write anything about AI trends.
-These trends change very fast, faster than any other technology.
-There are many scales of AI projects.
-Outcomes of huge projects, like huge generative AI models, are a part of our daily lives, and they are getting smarter.
-Medium-sized AIs are taking copilot positions in activities like driving or writing.
-Small AIs are integrated into household devices – and here the unexplored potential for the change is truly massive.
-We see smarter vacuum cleaners, smarter refrigerators, security systems, music players, and even lights.
-It is reasonable to expect a large number of new specialized solutions to deal with an ever-increasing number of challenges.
-By now multiple and diverse AIs are a part of our personal ecosystem, even if we do not really notice them.
+It’s challenging to write definitively about AI trends, as they evolve rapidly, faster than any other technology.
+AI projects exist on many scales.
+Outcomes of large projects, like massive generative AI models, are now part of our daily lives and continue to improve.
+Medium-sized AIs are taking on copilot roles in activities such as driving and writing.
+Small AIs are integrated into household devices, where the potential for change is immense.
+We’re seeing smarter vacuum cleaners, refrigerators, security systems, music players, and even lights.
+It’s reasonable to expect a surge of specialized solutions to tackle an increasing number of challenges.
+Multiple and diverse AIs have become part of our personal ecosystem, even if we don’t always notice them.

 Cognitive revolution